Which of the following is a reliable indicator that a chemical ch... | Study Prep in Pearson+

 1

-Note that a change in size or shape is a physical change since it only alters the appearance or form of the material without changing its chemical structure.
+Consider changes in physical state, such as melting or boiling: These are physical changes because the substance changes form but not its chemical composition.

+Evaluate changes in size or shape: These are physical changes as they do not alter the chemical identity of the substance.

-Identify that the formation of a new substance with different properties is the key indicator of a chemical change, as it signifies that a chemical reaction has occurred producing new substances.
+Identify the formation of a new substance with different properties as the reliable indicator of a chemical change, since it implies a change in chemical composition and the creation of new substances.

 Watch next